Empire State Medical Association (ESMA) Recommendations to Reduce Health Disparities

 Contact all local New York medical schools and hospitals to immediately enforce nondiscriminatory laws by recruiting underrepresented Black and Hispanic physicians, medical students, residents and allied health personnel.
 Currently New York City is 65% Black and Hispanic.
 The percentage of Black and Hispanic medical students in the city is 5-10%.
 Leadership in medical schools and hospitals has failed to diversify medical staff to address current healthcare disparities.

 Curriculums and entrance requirements must be reviewed and adjusted to reduce barriers which prevent staff diversification.
 Of note, in 2042, ½ of all Americans will be people of color.

+Repeal the New York Medicaid cuts for health care for those patients with dual Medicare eligibility.
 Rationale: These cutbacks have reduced Medicaid patients’ access to private physicians in underserved neighborhoods.